jamesGadoury/tic-tac-toe-ui/README.md

 uv pip install .
 ```

-if you want to run the training script(s?) or work on the package, recommend running below instead:
+if you want to run the scripts or work on the package, recommend running below instead:
 ```
 uv pip install -e ".[dev]"
 ```